-ISL was approached by a customer who was in need of a speaker that could be used in harsh environments, where a traditional magnetic speaker could not be used.
+ISL was approached by a customer who was in need of a piezo loudspeaker that could be used in harsh environments, where a traditional magnetic speaker could not be used.

 Due to the application and the speaker’s environment, ISL had to design a speaker that had no magnetics.
 The result was for ISL to design a piezoelectric speaker to meet the customer’s application requirements.
 The speaker needed to operate at a broad frequency range as well as provide voice reproduction.

 ISL designed the PZ-94 speaker.
 It’s a piezoelectric speaker with an extended frequency range that meets all of the customer’s strict requirements.
 This speaker is lightweight with a thin profile, but robust enough to handle 50 W (EIA).
 The PZ-94 speaker utilizes a high strength phenolic cone which provides the resistance to humidity when used in harsh environments.

 - Frequency Response: 450 Hz to 20kHz